spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 that is, functions that take a single argument which is a node style callback in the format `function (err, result)`

-Code looks roughly the same as qasync.js
+The code looks roughly the same as qasync.js

 The problem is, thunks still require wrapping.
 The recommended way to wrap node style functions is to use `co.wrap` for co and `fn.bind` for gens - so thats